Medical review by Albert J. Hart, MD

 Organic coconut oil is much more available now than it used to be.
 There are many different brands, and you can buy it online at several Internet stores.
 Unrefined coconut oil has a strong flavor and odor of coconut.
 If you prefer a milder flavor, but still wish to experience the benefits of including this MCT-rich oil in your diet, look for “refined” coconut oil.

-So in the argument of saturated vs unsaturated, it's really better to avoid PUFA and focus on saturated and monounsaturated fats, as they are healthier overall.
-We’ve marked each item below as to whether they are mostly saturated (S), monounsaturated (M), or polyunsaturated (P).
+So in the argument of saturated vs unsaturated fats, it's really better to avoid PUFA and focus on saturated and monounsaturated fats, as they are healthier overall.
+I've marked each item below as to whether they are mostly saturated (S), monounsaturated (M), or polyunsaturated (P).
 Avoid hydrogenated fats, such as margarine, to minimize trans fat intake.
 If you use vegetable oils (canola, sunflower, safflower, soybean, flaxseed, and sesame oils) select “cold-pressed” organic brands and avoid heating them if possible.
 Keep cold-pressed oils like almond and flaxseed refrigerated to minimize rancidity.
 Use clean, non-hydrogenated lard, beef tallow, coconut oil, avocado oil, and ghee to fry foods as they have higher smoke points.
 Many of the unusual fats below can be obtained from various online sources.

 Done with Saturated vs Unsaturated Fats